prasannavl/mchain/README.md

 }
 ```

 The problem? `http.Error` writes directly.
-What if this was a JSON api, or a GRPC based API?
+What if this was a JSON api, or a gRPC based API?
 Writing a plain text error is a problem.
 Or alternatively, you need to write an exclusive error handling method that's used across everywhere that has intimate knowledge of the pipeline path.

 Now, using `mchain` handlers: